ACCELERATE YOUR CAREER PATH

 We can help you get involved – or if you’re already part of the industry, accelerate your career path.

-We help employers across the marijuana industry, including dispensaries, marijuana cultivation centers, and advocacy organizations, find the right candidates.
+We help employers across the cannabis industry, including dispensaries, cannabis cultivation centers, and advocacy organizations, find the right candidates.
 We also offer staffing services for ancillary businesses and professional fields such as the accounting, legal and medical fields specializing in cannabis.
-The partners behind our firm each have more than a decade of experience working to legalize marijuana and legitimize the growing marijuana industry.
+The partners behind our firm each have more than a decade of experience working to legalize cannabis and legitimize the growing cannabis industry.

 Because of our experience and personal connections, our clients look to us to provide the right candidates for their growing businesses.
 We are fully dedicated to promoting diversity in the workplace, and we strongly encourage women, people of color, LGBTQ candidates and candidates with disabilities to submit their resumes.

-Following a successful interview with us, we will do a background check.
-This is required because many states have strict background checks required for employees in this field.
-Past marijuana-related offenses will not automatically disqualify you as a candidate.
+Following a successful interview with us, we may need to a background check, depending on the company and location.
+Past cannabis-related offenses will not automatically disqualify you as a candidate.

 The industry and our client pool are constantly evolving; if you don’t hear from us right away, don’t give up.
 Our needs are always changing based on what our clients are looking for.
-Keep an eye on our Facebook and Twitter pages for current openings and be sure to check our current job listings.
+Keep an eye on our social media pages for current openings and be sure to check our current job listings.